 Is there a special type of belt made for applications in which the belt travels in a figure 8 path?

 Many belt types have been used for figure 8 drives.
 In applications where the belt is very long and with minimal tension, the power transmission belts made of layers of fabric and rubber have been used successfully for more than 100 years.

 Some of those belts even had connector pin joints that were not a problem.
 In more brutal circumstances, - where tension is substantial and speeds are much greater, - nylon core belts really shine.
 Nylon core belts can be made endless to provide smooth action where the belt crosses itself.
 Sealed edges prevent damage/wear to a belt that is continuously in contact with itself.

 Can you make a belt wider than 3 inches?

 For most belt materials we can make belts up to 40 inches wide.
 Most materials are available in lengths up to 200 feet.
 Our website lists our custom lathe belt price and shipping, because lathe belts are only offered in nylon or leather, and glue kit or connector pin joint.

-All other belts are so numerous and specific to the various materials and sizes used appropriate to the application that they are calculated and quoted only after we have all necessary information from the customer.
+All other belts are so numerous and specific to the various materials and sizes used appropriately to the application that they are calculated and quoted only after we have all the necessary information from the customer.